 Piersall also worked as a part-time outfield coach with the White Sox, but manager Tony LaRussa and the players forced his dismissal during the 1980 season because of the way he was describing their play during games.
 Soon thereafter, Piersall attacked a local writer, Bob Gallas, grabbing him around the throat, apparently because the writer was interviewing players about Piersall.
 Mike Veeck, the son of the owner, later looked for Piersall in the broadcast booth, and the two had their own scuffle.
 Bill Veeck forced Piersall to visit a psychiatrist, but when he got a clean bill of health, he again held on to his job.
 A couple of years later, on Mike Royko’s radio show, he referred to the players’ wives as “horny broads” who wanted security and money from their “big, strong ballplayer.”
 He worked the games through 1982 before his constant bashing of the team caused new owners Jerry Reinsdorf and Eddie Einhorn to let him go.

 If Piersall is most remembered for his nervous breakdown, it is most unfortunate.
 His two All-Star games, two Gold Gloves (though the award did not start until after his best defensive seasons), and long career speak briefly to his on-field achievements; his memorable antics speak to his value as an entertainer.
 He has often said that his breakdown was the best thing that ever happened to him—it made him famous.
-But it also led to his treatment, and at least six more decades of a remarkable life.
+But it also led to his treatment, and six more decades of a remarkable life.

 For this story I relied heavily on Piersall’s two autobiographies: Fear Strikes Out with Al Hirshberg (Atlantic, Little, Brown, 1955) and The Truth Hurts with Richard Wittingham (Contemporary, 1985).
 In addition, I utilized an extensive collection of newspapers and magazines from throughout his career, some from his Hall of Fame clipping file and others from ProQuest Historical Newspapers online.
 The important citations are in the end notes.